isaias-alt/code-quizz/README.md

 ## Description

-Code Quizz is an interactive web application that allows users to answer code-related questions in various programming languages.
+Code Quizz is an interactive web application that allows users to answer code-related questions in various programming languages, based on [this midudev video](https://www.youtube.com/watch?v=p2wF2wRjcN0).
 The application utilizes React, TypeScript, Vite for fast development, Zustand for state management, and Material UI (MUI) for a polished user interface.

 ## Features